 The Frozen Farmer makes from scratch many flavors of ice cream, nice cream (a part sorbet / part ice cream blend), and sorbet from the fruit grown on Evans Farms as well as traditional favorites like cake batter, peanut butter cup and cookies-n-cream.
 The new Frozen Farmer at Evans Farms boasts an open kitchen so that customers can interact with the chefs and watch them turn raw ingredients like a basket of fresh-picked sweet corn into an end product like sweet corn ice cream.

-Together, Evans Farms and The Frozen Farmer host festivals and events at the farm for the community on a monthly basis throughout the farming season.
-This year, they will be screening free outdoor movies weekly as well.
+Together, Evans Farms and The Frozen Farmer host festivals and events at the farm for the community throughout the farming season.

-Their produce is also sold at nearly a half a dozen off-site seasonal produce market locations in Sussex County and Kent County.
+Their produce is also sold at nearly a half a dozen off-site seasonal produce market locations in Sussex and Kent County, Delaware.

 The farm, produce market and Frozen Farmer are located at 9843 Seashore Highway, Bridgeville, Del.